Butterflies in Your Stomach: Possible Causes

 Here are some simple things you can do:

 - Drink lukewarm water mixed with a tablespoon of honey.
 It should never be hot or cold.

 - Drink raw, organic carrot juice.

 - Drink ginger tea.
 This can be very therapeutic.
 Ginger tea calms the pain and helps you feel better.

 - Potato juice has been used for ages to treat ulcers.
 To make it, grate potatoes on a medium grate.
 Then, squeeze the grated potato to get the juice.

-- Aloe vera is also very helpful with these problems.
+- Aloe vera is also very helpful.
 You can try drinking aloe tea a couple times a day.

 - Papaya and pears are also very good.
-They help us to feel better when we have stomach problems.
+They help you feel better when we have stomach problems.

 Don’t forget to watch your diet.
 You should make an effort to avoid fatty foods and other foods that aggravate your condition.
-We should always know why we feel butterflies in our stomach.
+You should always know why you feel butterflies in your stomach.